 There are billions of dollars in lost super waiting to be claimed in Australia.
-Some of it may even be yours!
-To see if you have any lost super, visit the ATO's SuperSeeker search tool.
+Some of it might be yours!

-If you’ve ever changed your name, address or job and your fund hasn’t been able to contact you, you may be listed on the ATO’s lost member register.
+If you’ve ever changed your name, address or job and your previous fund/s can’t contact you, you may be listed on the ATO’s lost members’ register.

 - where a member has reached age 65, hasn’t made any recent contributions and the fund hasn't been able to contact them